• Ticket Fines and Penalties in Louisiana

 • Commission of a felony involving a vehicle.

-• Using a text messaging device while driving, a cellular phone while operating a school bus, or either while you’re younger than 18 or have a learner’s or intermediate license.
+• Using a text messaging device while driving, a cellular phone while operating a school bus.

 • Driving with a license that’s already suspended.